CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 ![](http://i.imgur.com/s4khpxq.png)

 From this list users can choose to opt out of any of the alert types that they are receiving.

+**NOTE:** if LDAP is integrated with CCPD, "change password" and "edit profile" buttons are no more available as well as the some user account properties.
+Password and profile attributes (firstname, lastname, email) are managed and retrieved from LDAP.

 ## User Favorites ##
 Clicking on the username, a menu will appear, showing the user options for controlling their user account, such as editing their user profile, user favorites or logging out of the application: